klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/readme.md

 The major drawbacks of this "call stack hiding" technique are:

 * It will produce a non-unwindable stack (which is an IOC)
-* It doesn't correctly spoof the return address, which will point back to our injected module, which is an IOC as well.
+* It doesn't correctly<sup>1</sup> spoof the return address, which will point back to our injected module, which is an IOC as well.

+<sup>1</sup>: _What By using a correct implementation of the "return address spoofing" technique,
+the return address should point a legitimate DLL module, not our injected shellcode._

-After that PoC was released, [namazso][4] shared out a better approach, and lot more research (including ours) has been done on this topic.
+After that PoC was released, [namazso][4] shared out a better approach [here][25], and later [here][26], and lot more research (including ours) has been done on this topic.
 Indeed, just in the past few months, other two notable PoC were released:

 * [VulcanRaven][9] by [William Burgess][22], which is a PoC that synthetically creates a call stack for a specific thread.